COVID-19 Information for Graduate Students

 Given the unprecedented disruption to graduate education, the Graduate Division will also allow Plan II master’s students to file for a summer degree in 2020, free of charge.
 Please note that this exception for Plan II master’s students applies for Summer 2020 only.
 International student considering Summer completion should contact BIO for advising.

-Please review the filing guidelines on our website for specifics:
+Please review the doctoral and thesis filing guidelines on our website for specifics:

 - Normative Time